-The last week of July and the first week of August, we’ll have a base camp in Ponte di Legno for 11 days total.
+The last week of July and the first week of August, we had a base camp in Ponte di Legno for 11 days.

 Basically, because we found an all-inclusive **** hotel, with an offer that we couldn’t resist.
 And Ponte di Legno may not be Bormio, but it’s also strategically located at the foot of the Giau and Tonale.

 However, it is not located in my favorite area, the Dolomites.
-And although it’s relatively close by – a 2 to 3 hour drive to for instance Ponte di Gardena or Canazei – we have also booked one night in Corvara.
+And although it’s relatively close by – a 2 to 3 hour drive to for instance Ponte di Gardena or Canazei – we also booked two nights in Corvara.